Aircraft for Flight

 Students in the Vincennes University Aviation Technology Center aviation program will fly in their first week of class in one of our state-of-the-art aircraft.

-Once the student has command of the Cessna 172, they will move into one of the multi-engine aircraft in the VU fleet; the Piper Seminole or the Piper Seneca.
+Once the student has command of the Cirrus, they will move into one of the multi-engine aircraft in the VU fleet; the Piper Seminole.

 The Piper Seminole has been described as the "best multi-engine trainer available today."
 Students will be able to perform advanced maneuvers and procedures in the VU Piper Seminole safely and skillfully.